 Almost every point and shoot camera on the market has the ability to record video.
 Aim for a camera that can record HD videos.
 Some include a micro HDMI output port for high definition playback on your television or computer.
 Don’t forget to check whether a camera has an inbuilt microphone and allows for zoom when recording.

 With this camera, you can choose scene modes for portraits, low light settings, snow scenes, and fireworks.
-The camera also has automatic settings for backlit portraits, backlit subjects, and sunsets.
+The camera also has Creative Shot with Retro, Monochrome, Special and Natural effect.

 In P mode, you can access and customize some of the camera’s setting, such as ISO sensitivity.
 Use Tv mode if you want to select the shutter speed and let the camera select the aperture and ISO settings.
 In Av mode, you can select the aperture size while the camera chooses the corresponding ISO and shutter setting.
 M mode gives you full manual control of all of the camera’s settings.

-The Canon SX530 takes advantage of Canon’s Intelligent Stabilization system with its nine different types of stabilization for various photographic situations.
+The Canon SX540 takes advantage of Canon’s Intelligent IS image stabilization system that minimizing the appearance of camera shake when shooting both photos and movies.
 And it captures video in full HD at a resolution of 1080p and HD at a resolution of 720p.

 This is an entry-level Cyber-shot camera that offers great features at low price.
 It is equipped with a 20.1 megapixel CCD sensor with an ISO range of 100-3200.
 The 5x optical lens offers a focal range of 26-130mm and allows for a 5cm minimum macro focusing ability.
 The camera doesn’t have an image stabilization feature, which isn’t much of a surprise considering the limited zoom lens reach not to mention the less than $100 price tag.